New Patients 215.234.3772

 Pregnancy and Hormonal Changes

-Pregnancy can cause temporary or permanent changes in foot structure.
+Sometimes, pregnancy can cause temporary or permanent changes in foot structure.
 During pregnancy, the body releases hormones that relax the ligaments in preparation for childbirth.
 These relaxed ligaments, combined with weight gain, can cause the arches of the feet to flatten.
 For some women, the feet return to normal postpartum, but for others, the change can be lasting.

 When to Seek Help